EXPLAINER: Ex-cop trial to include 'spark of life' on Floyd

 Frank told Cahill he plans to bring in photographs of Floyd at various stages of his life and present at least two witnesses.
 He described one as a family member who will speak about Floyd's family, his childhood, how Floyd's mother was important to him and how Floyd was “a brother to this witness," Frank said.

 The other witness will testify about Floyd's life since he moved to Minnesota from Houston in 2014, Frank said, as well as his drug use in an attempt to head off Chauvin's attorneys.
-They're expected to argue that Floyd's drug use killed him, not Chauvin's decision to press his knee into Floyd's neck for nearly nine minutes.
+The defense is expected to argue that Floyd's drug use killed him, not Chauvin's decision to press his knee into Floyd's neck for around nine minutes.

 Chauvin attorney Eric Nelson noted such testimony should be limited and they will face cross-examination if the testimony becomes too fawning.
 Cahill said he won't allow cross-examination about Floyd's drug use but testimony about whether Floyd was a peaceful person or prone to violence could open the door to the defense introducing evidence of his criminal record.